sharadc2001/Replication-Parmiko/README.md

 mkdir /archive <br/>
 chmod 777 /archive <br/>

+where upload directory is a landing zone and archive folder is where file is copied locally for further action.
+Similar directory structure should be created on remote machine(s) as well.

 ## Service Setup
 a) Copy schedule_test_every_two_min.py in /opt or directory of your choice (make sure to modify service file in this case). <br/>
 b) Copy python-scheduler.service in /etc/systemd/system directory. <br/>